 Natural fibres absorb damaging sulphites and nitrites from the air and build up acidic components that must be washed out.
 Gritty street soil, which cuts the pile, must be dusted out.
 Allergens and unhealthy bacteria must eventually be removed or reduced in number.
 Oriental rugs act as a filter and clean the air in the home.
 This is very effective when the rug has been cleaned properly.
 However, over time a rug will return allergens and pollutants to the atmosphere and result in a less healthy

 The normal process required of beating, washing, drying, grooming, and deodorising your rug will take about 2-3 weeks.
 It will depend on the size of the rug and amount of work we already have underway.

 Cats and dogs also have accidents on your rugs and leave organic waste, urine and vomit.
-These types of odours need the special care you will find here at The Rug Guru.
-Some fungi and some bacteria attach tenaciously to the fibres and can cause discolouration of the rug in addition to causing odours.
+These types of odors need the special care you will find here at The Rug.
+Some fungi and some bacteria attach tenaciously to the fibers and can cause dis-coloration of the rug in addition to causing odors.

-For these sharp, strong odours we have to use a strong sanitizer as well as carpet shampoo, our special techniques and expertise to remove odours and restore your rugs all the way up from deep in the rug foundations to the top.
+For these sharp, strong odors we have to use a strong sanitizer as well as carpet shampoo, our special techniques and expertise to remove odors and restore your rugs all the way up from deep in the rug foundations to the top.
 This is combined with soaking your rug and re-washing as many times as it needs.
-The Rug Guru washes your rug according to its age, type, country of origin, fibre count and cause of odours.
+The Rug Guru washes your rug according to its age, type, country of origin, fibre count and cause of odors.

 Visit our The History of Rugs and Carpets section to find more information on all aspects of rugs.